kobe24rose1/crawling_of_crawling/README.md

 # Crawling of crawling

-1. Extract various information from e-commerce sites and store it in an Excel file.
-2. Try crawling again from crawled data.
-3. Create a program that can be crawled and stored in Excel files at once.
+1. Extract the titles and prices of the best products from the e-commerce site.
+(Crawling back from crawled data)